 If necessary, could I take a semester off?

 If you need to take a semester off, it is possible to pick up again and take a class with a different cohort.
-However, if would be difficult to take only two or three of the four classes during the summer, as they are designed to be taken together.
+Students can adjust the pace and sequence of the program as needed.

 Is there a residency requirement for the MAT?